Book Your Stay

 After a day of adventure in the Adirondacks, enjoy an evening under the stars at Old Forge Camping resort or premier accommodations at Water’s Edge Inn in Old Forge.

-Book NOW for Hotel Transylvania!
+Book NOW for Breakfast with Santa!

 Book now!